-- 1. Preparation of source material by: - Assessing the geometry (depth map) quality for each source view. - Splitting source views in groups. - Labeling source views as basic view or additional view. - 2.
+- 1. Preparation of source material by: - Assessing the geometry (depth map) quality, if present, for each source view. - Splitting source views in groups. - Labeling source views as basic view or additional view. - 2.
 Encoding of each group separately (using the associated subset of splitted source views). - 3.
-Formatting of the bitstream (includes a merging sub stage to combine sub bitstreams of same type produced by each single-grup encoder together) which is V3C sample stream with MIV extensions and related SEI messages. - 4.
-HEVC encoding of video sub bitstreams (each separately) using HM16.16. - 5.
+Formatting of the bitstream (includes a merging sub stage to combine sub bitstreams of same type produced by each single-group encoder together) which is V3C sample stream with MIV extensions and related SEI messages. - 4.
+HEVC encoding of video sub bitstreams (each separately) using HM16.16.
+The presence of GVD, AVD or OVD depends on the encoder configuration. - 5.
 Multiplexing to combine the formatted bitstream with the video sub bitstream into a single MIV-complied bitstream.

-Figure 1: Top-level diagram of the TMIV group-based encoder.
+Figure 1: Top-level diagram of the TMIV group-based encoder